-Year ended October 31,
+Year ended December 31,

 2024 2023 2022 2021 2020

-Portfolio turnover rate for all share classes 9 31% 25% 24% 23% 24% 10
+Portfolio turnover rate for all share classes 32% 29% 31% 22% 39%

-1Based on average shares outstanding.
-2Total returns exclude any applicable sales charges, including contingent deferred sales charges.
-3This column reflects the impact, if any, of certain reimbursements from CRMC.
-During one of the years shown, CRMC reimbursed a portion of transfer agent
+Based on average shares outstanding.

+Total returns exclude any applicable sales charges, including contingent deferred sales charges.
+This column reflects the impact, if any, of certain reimbursements from CRMC.
+During some of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class 529-F-3 shares.

-This column reflects the impact, if any, or certain reimbursements in on orace, burning one or the years around, or one contracted a particular services fees for Class 529-F-3 shares.
-Attos do not include expenses of any Central Funds.
+Ratios do not include expenses of any Central Funds.
 The fund indirectly bears its proportionate share of the expenses of any Central Funds.

 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
 If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower.

-6Amount less than \$1 million.
+Amount less than \$1 million.

-Anitodin tess than 3 1 minion.
-7 Based on operations for a period that is less than a full year.
-8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020.
-9 Rates do not include the fund's portfolio activity with respect to any Central Funds.
-10 Includes the value of securities sold due to redemptions of shares in-kind.
-The rate would have been 23% for the year ended October 31, 2020 if the value of securities sold due to in-kind redemptions were excluded.
+Based on operations for a period that is less than a full year.

+Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020.

+9Not annualized.

+Rates do not include the fund's portfolio activity with respect to any Central Funds.